Understanding IAAA Model

 | Authentication | Validates the claimed identity | Passwords, biometrics, 2FA |

-Identification is where users present a unique identifier to claim their identity.
-This step establishes a reference point but does not verify the claim—that comes next with authentication.
+Identification is the process where users present a unique identifier to claim their identity.
+While this step establishes a reference point, it does not verify the claim—authentication handles that.

 Common Identification Methods